&pizza

 &pizza (pronounced "And Pizza") is an American fast casual pizza restaurant chain, with 55 locations in Washington, D.C., Maryland, Virginia, New York, New Jersey, and Pennsylvania.
 The restaurant sells personal and customizable oblong-shaped pizzas.
 They tailor each location to its neighborhood, with local artists designing the interiors.
 Some locations serve beer, wine, and cocktails.
+In 2025, the company launched a franchise program and began expanding through multi-unit franchise agreements.

 History

 &pizza (originally called H&pizza) was founded by Michael Lastoria and Steve Salis, with the first shop opening in July 2012 on H Street in Northeast, Washington, D.C.
 Salis was CEO from inception until 2015.
 Currently, Lastoria is CEO and creative director.
 In 2016, the restaurant received a $25 million investment from AVALT, to expand into New York City, opening its first location there in June 2017.
 In July 2017, &pizza and the bakery Milk Bar announced a joint venture, to open in Harvard Square in Cambridge, Massachusetts.
 In October 2017, &pizza announced funding from RSE Ventures.

-The restaurant has advocated in Congress for a $15 minimum wage by 2023.
+The restaurant had advocated in Congress for a $15 minimum wage by 2023.

+In 2025, &pizza launched a franchise program as part of a strategy to expand beyond its traditional Mid-Atlantic footprint.
+The company later became part of Latitude Food Group, a restaurant holding company that also owns Tijuana Flats.
+By 2026, franchise agreements had been signed for development in Florida, Georgia, North Carolina, and South Carolina, while a company-owned restaurant was being developed in Las Vegas.

+In May 2026, &pizza announced its first international franchise agreement.
+The company signed a multi-unit development deal with The 90s Venture to open 10 restaurants in India by 2032, with the first location planned for Mumbai in 2027.
+Company executives said that India had generated more international franchise interest than any other market and that the initial expansion would focus on a single region before broader expansion across the country.